rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 Clear?
 Right, yea it confuses me too every time.

-The default is 2, which means that you should expect to start new slides with `## My slide title`.
+The default `slide_level` is 2, which means that you should expect to start new slides with `## My slide title`.
 Starting a slide with `# A level 1 header` will create a section title slide, using your section header layout (see [layouts above](#layouts)), and none of your body text will be displayed.
-You could change this in your YAML,but I recommend keeping the default:
+You could change this in your YAML, but I recommend keeping the default:

 ```.yaml
 ---